Authentic Lessons for 21st Century Learning

 10 Minute(s)

-Distribute the Critique the Bot handout.
+Distribute the Critique the Bot handout to each student.

 Explore